-Sewer/SepticIn order to remove waste water and sewage from your home, it is connected to a sewer/septic system.
-If you live in town it will be a municipal sewage system or, if you live in a rural area, you may be connected to your own septic tank and leach field.
+A sewer/septic system is needed to remove waste water from your home.
+If you live in a town it will be a municipal sewage system or, if you live in a rural area, you may be connected to your own septic tank and leach field.

 Municipal Sewer Systems

-- Locate your sewer main drain and clean outs.
+- Locate your sewer/septic system main drain and clean outs.

 - Sewer laterals for municipal systems should have their clean out caps removed and left loose.
 Place an access box with cover over the open clean out.